 If you will buy the same package at Shark, expect to pay close to $300.

-They’ve improved the already very good Rocket series by a notch by improving the main motorized cleaning head.
+They’ve improved the already excellent Rocket series by a notch by improving the main motorized cleaning head.

-This is a great complement to the stiff bristle brush that provides agitation on carpet.
-The soft brushroll also prevents the dreaded snowplowing effect that hampers the performance of a lot of stick and upright vacuums.
+This vacuum is an excellent complement to the stiff bristle brush that provides agitation on carpets.
+The soft brush roll also prevents the dreaded snowplowing effect that hampers the performance of a lot of stick and upright vacuums.

-You get this revolutionary cleaning head, plus a mini pet cleaning tool also with a motorized brush powered by its own motor!
+You get this revolutionary cleaning head, plus a mini pet cleaning tool, also with a motorized brush powered by its motor!

-You will also get other tools such as a full length crevice tool, a soft bristle brush tool, a combination tool and an under appliance tool that will help this product virtually clean every nook and cranny of your home, all for the great price of (just under) $230.
+You will also get other tools such as a full-length crevice tool, a soft bristle brush tool, a combination tool, and an under appliance tool that will help this product virtually clean every nook and cranny of your home, all for the excellent price of (just under) $230.